 You will drive hundreds of miles on lonesome stretches of road.

-You will put up with terrible weather, illness, and destitution in order to feel their hug or hear their voice.
+You will put up with terrible weather, illness, and destitution to feel their hug or hear their voice.

-This has been our lives for the past eight years.
+This has been our life for the past eight years.

 Since my parents moved away, first to a town over three hours away, then to a town 11 hours away.

 Desperate to see each other and have the kids be close to them and know them, we all have sacrificed to get time together.
 It wasn’t until this past year that we realized an easy way to get in a visit with “Mamie” and “Papa” was to meet them in a city halfway between our cities.

 This halfway point for us happens to be Louisville, Kentucky.

 A city we had never really been to before.

 Oh yes, I had driven through it but never stayed there or explored the area.